Zorica Jevremović: Biography

-Zorica Jevremović has worked with the following marginal groups: Romani children, nuns, psychotics, invalids, blind persons, women who have suffered violence, parentless children, lesbians and women refugees.
+Zorica Jevremović had worked with marginal groups: Romani children, nuns, psychotics, disabled, blind persons, women who have suffered violence, parentless children, lesbians and women refugees.

 At the beginning of the 1990s wars in former Yugoslavia, she was an active member of two anti-war groups: “Civilni pokret otpora” (The Civil Movement for Peace) and “Beogradski krug” (Belgrade Circle), in the framework of which she undertook a number of social-cultural projects.

-Zorica has also published books on multimedia theory and applied theatre, as well as several books of plays.
+Jevremović also published books on multimedia theory and applied theatre and several books of plays.

 Her video works have been shown at the following festivals: “Video Medeja” in Novi Sad, Serbia; Superfest International Disability Film Festival in San Francisco, US; “Alternative - festival film/video” in Belgrade, Serbia, “Bitef polifonija” and the Serbian TV RTS programme “Trezor”, as well as numerous university centres around the world.

-She has been a member of the Union of Performing Artists of Serbia since 1978.
-Since 2007, she has also been a member of the Serbian Writers’ Society.
+Jevremović was a member of the Union of Performing Artists of Serbia from 1978.
+From 2007, she was also a Serbian Writers’ Society member.

+Zorica Jevremović died on 5 October 2023, at the age of 75.